 Peer review is the process used to evaluate manuscripts before they are published.
 Independent reviewers in the relevant disciplines appraise all submitted manuscripts for authenticity, soundness, and significance to help the Editors ascertain the suitability of the manuscript for publication in the journal.

 All submissions will first undergo a mandatory editorial assessment that will form the basis for the decision to subject manuscripts to further peer review or immediate rejection.
 Manuscripts that successfully scale this initial check will undergo a double-blind peer review by at least two theme experts.
 Their counsel will guide editorial decisions.
-The editorial decision would be to either accept, reject or request a review.
+The editorial decision would be to accept, reject or request a review.
 The BUMJ would usually provide an editorial decision to authors within seven weeks of complete submission.
 Authors who do not receive a decision within this period should seek clarification from the Editor-in-Chief.
-The Journal expects authors to respond to reviewers’ comments within four weeks of receiving them.
-Revised manuscripts may either be reviewed in-house or subjected to another round of peer-review, depending on the extent of the reviews required.
+The Journal expects authors to respond to reviewers' comments within four weeks of receiving them.
+Revised manuscripts may either be reviewed in-house or subjected to another round of peer review, depending on the extent of the reviews required.

 It is within the rights of the Journal's editorial board to edit the accepted manuscript to meet its style and language.
 The Journal publishes both in print and online.

-The Journal maintains an absolute ZERO tolerance for data and submission duplication, data falsification, and fabrication, and the editorial board will act according to international best practices (as highlighted by the ICJME) to curb such misdemeanors.
+The Journal maintains an absolute ZERO tolerance for data and submission duplication, data falsification, and fabrication, and the editorial board will act according to international best practices (as highlighted by the ICJME) to curb such misdemeanours.
 Likewise, we stand against plagiarism in all of its forms.
 All submissions are subjected to scrutiny using the Turnitin software.
 Authors who engage in academic fraud will be blacklisted and reported to their institutions, while their manuscripts will be rejected or retracted, as the case may be.